Stefan-Seidel-AT/eppitool/README.md

 ##################################################################################
 ## Information for the End user:  ##
 ######################################

-# If you use this program package you agree that this software comes with NO WARRANTY and
-# NO LEGAL CLAIMS can be derived towards the author.
+If you use this program package you agree that this software comes with NO WARRANTY and NO LEGAL CLAIMS can be derived towards the author.
 Feel free to share and use responsibly.

+Objective:
  The program "playwright_eppi_login.py" accesses an user account after providing "username" and "password" of your Eppendorf account at  the Eppendorf homepage ( https://www.eppendorf.com/at-de/ ) and enters "Eppoint-codes" stored in one column in the "Eppicodes.txt" file.

+Considerations:
  Please keep in mind that this walkthough is written for Linux based environments

  Therefore please make sure that the "Eppicodes.txt"-file